 3. Mix in orange zest, brown sugar, ginger, garlic and red pepper.
 Bring sauce to a boil and cook for 15 minutes or until thickened.

 4. Season outside of chicken with salt and pepper.
 Arrange chicken on a roasting pan and spoon sauce over chicken, reserving about 3/4 cup for later.
-Roast chicken for 1 to 1-3/4 hours or until
+Roast chicken for 1 to 1-3/4 hours or until cooked through.

 5. Meanwhile, heat sauce again in a skillet and mix in 2 tablespoons water and cornstarch.
 Bring sauce to a boil and cook 2 to 3 minutes or until thickened.